theNewDynamic/minjinlee.com/_posts/2016-12-09-publishers-weekly-spring-2017-announcements-literary-fiction.md

 The Reminders by Val Emmich (May 30, hardcover, $26, ISBN 978-0-316-31699-6).
 The Rosie Project meets Tell the Wolves I’m Home in this debut novel about what happens when a little girl who can’t forget befriends a man who’s desperate to remember.
 50,000-copy announced first printing.

 Spaceman of Bohemia by Jaroslav Kalfar (Mar.
 7, hardcover, $26, ISBN 978-0-316-27343-5).
-Jakub Proch&aacute;zka has risen from smalltime scientist to become the country’s first astronaut.
+Jakub Procházka has risen from smalltime scientist to become the country’s first astronaut.
 When a dangerous solo mission to Venus offers him both the chance at heroism he’s dreamt of, and a way to atone for his father’s sins as a Communist informer, he ventures into the vast unknown.

 McSweeney’s